flodlc/http-wizard/site/docs/intro.md

 - Drastically simplify your codebase and ensure validation best practices
 - Allow HTTP standards-compliant route naming and usage, with or without http-wizard as a client.

+### Why not GraphQL or tRPC ?

+Both are excellent choices!
+<b>Http-wizard</b> allows maintaining a standard HTTP API and to keep tools such as Swagger, etc to document your API.
+For people who wants a tRPC like DX but still using fastify or Express with full control over route naming, http-wizard is made for you !
+It combines the best of both worlds, ensuring a smooth, efficient, and productive development process.

 ### How it works ?

 urrently, http-wizard utilizes Zod or Typebox for validation.